Azure/FTALive-Sessions/content/networking/networking-overview/routing.md

 ### Route types in Azure

 * [**System Routes**](https://docs.microsoft.com/azure/virtual-network/virtual-networks-udr-overview#system-routes): created by the system, enable basic connectivity flows from a VNET
-* [**Optional System Routes**](https://docs.microsoft.com/azure/virtual-network/virtual-networks-udr-overview#optional-default-routes): added by the system depending on your VENT configuration, such as peering, Virtual Network Gateways, or Service Endpoints
+* [**Optional System Routes**](https://docs.microsoft.com/azure/virtual-network/virtual-networks-udr-overview#optional-default-routes): added by the system depending on your VNET configuration, such as peering, Virtual Network Gateways, or Service Endpoints
 * [**Custom Routes**](https://docs.microsoft.com/azure/virtual-network/virtual-networks-udr-overview#custom-routes): Used to override system routes based on customer requirements
     * [User-defined](https://docs.microsoft.com/azure/virtual-network/virtual-networks-udr-overview#user-defined) routes specified in a Route Table
     * Routes advertized over BGP through a VNET Gateway or a Route Server.
 BGP will be covered in the [Connectivity section](./connectivity.md)